-Florida Atlantic Coast Projects
+Florida Gulf Coast Nearshore Projects

-- B3 Northeast Florida Coastal Predation Management - B4 Florida Shorebird and Seabird Stewardship and Habitat Management - 5 Years - B5 Florida Shorebird and Seabird Stewardship and Habitat Management - 10 Years
+- ST2 Reducing Threats to Sea Turtles Through Removal of In-water Marine Debris along Florida's Gulf Coast - MM1 Florida Gulf Coast Marine Mammal Stranding Network - Florida Atlantic Coast Projects - B3 Northeast Florida Coastal Predation Management - B4 Florida Shorebird and Seabird Stewardship and Habitat Management 5 Years - B5 Florida Shorebird and Seabird Stewardship and Habitat Management - 10 Years

-Specific fishing pier and vessel pass locations are identified in Section 2.5.2
+^{}Specific fishing pier and vessel pass locations are identified in Section 2.5.2

-Under the Natural Recovery/No Action Alternative, the FL TIG would not select and implement any of the restoration alternatives proposed in this RP/EA.
+Under the Natural Recovery/No Action Alternative, the FL TIG would not select and implement any of the restoration alternatives proposed in this RP2/EA.
 In the PDARP/PEIS, the Trustees analyzed the Natural Recovery/No Action Alternative programmatically (Section 3.7) and found that it would not meet the purpose and need for restoring lost natural resources and their services.
-A No Action Alternative is included in the RP/EA analysis pursuant to NEPA as a "... benchmark, enabling decisionmakers to compare the magnitude of environmental effects of the action alternatives."
-17 The No Action alternative is analyzed for each Restoration Type in Chapter 4 of this RP/EA.
+A No Action Alternative is included in the RP2/EA analysis pursuant to NEPA as a "... benchmark, enabling decisionmakers to compare the magnitude of environmental effects of the action alternatives."
+18 The No Action alternative is analyzed for each Restoration Type in Chapter 4 of this RP2/EA.